Campaign of the Month: October 2017

 All vampires fear fire.
 A lit cigarette makes them nervous and agitated: open flames trigger frenzy rolls (DC varies by size, heat, and proximity of the fire) to resist fleeing in terror.
 All rolls to attack vampires with fire take Advantage.
 Rolls to fight characters employing fire take Disadvantage.
 Fire-inflicted wounds are also much harder to heal, costing 1 automatic Hunger instead of 1 Rouse check per use of Mending.
 If the vampire waits until they enter daysleep, healing fire-inflicted wounds with Mending costs Rouse checks as normal.

 Staking a vampire through the heart leaves them conscious but paralyzed and near-helpless.
-A staked vampire cannot take physical actions (including speech) or make Rouse checks for any purpose except to awaken each evening.
+A staked vampire cannot take physical actions (including speech), use Disciplines, or make Rouse checks for any purpose except to awaken each evening.
 By spending 1 Willpower, the vampire can perform minute movements, such as twitching a finger or opening their eyes.
 PCs gain 1 Willpower if an NPC vampire does this to significant effect.
 Without fresh blood, a staked vampire inevitably succumbs to torpor.

 Staking a vampire takes combat rolls as normal.
 The winning character can declare they stake the vampire at the end.
 Driving a stake through a human sternum is much harder than Hollywood makes it look and is physically impossible for ordinary mortals.
 Wood, however, pierces vampiric bone as easily as steel pierces flesh.
 (Wood is anathema to the Kindred due to photosynthesis: the trees that produce wooden stakes are symbolic reservoirs of sunlight.)